Opening The Door

 For most of any given day we only use our conscious brain, representing only a surprising 13% of the brain’s capacity.
 The other 87%, our subconscious brain, goes unused because when we are stressed and hear ourselves say “I don’t have time to think”, the door between our conscious and subconscious brain closes completely.
 When this door is closed, access to all of that experiential and creative stimulus in the subconscious brain is denied, and thus, no big ideas.
 Every meal you’ve ever eaten, place you’ve ever visited, person you’ve ever met, book you’ve read, movie you’ve seen; they’re all back there in your subconscious brain waiting to make unrelated connections back to the challenge at hand and to support the creation of that big innovation.

 Playfulness is the key to get out of Busy Beta (the highly efficient brain state of mental “doing”), and into Amazing Alpha (the brain state where the door between our conscious and subconscious brain is slightly open in which we make rational decisions and also have access to all of our subconscious stimuli).
 This is the very reason why I run Energizers (please check back for a forthcoming post offering up some great examples of energizers you can put to use) at the beginning of every ideation session I am leading, and after each break.
-As the group’s conductor, I listen for laughter; the moment I hear Playfulness, I know that the participants have opened the gateway, and now have access to their big ideas.
+As the group’s conductor, I listen for laughter; the moment I hear Playfulness, I know that the participants have opened the gateway, and now have access to their big and most creative ideas.

 For those of you said falling asleep or waking up is when you have your best ideas, this is the brain state I call “Thoughtful Theta.”
 It’s the stage just as you are nodding off but not yet in a deep sleep, or you are coming out of a deep sleep back into some level of consciousness.